benjaminpotter/compyss/README.md

 Contributions are welcome, mostly with respect to camera SDK support.
 If you need support for another camera SDK, reach out to me ben [dot] potter [at] queensu [dot] ca.

+### Potential Updates
+- Create an ImageDecoder class that standardizes decoder format.
+Package user should create a decoder object and pass it to the compass object similar to the ImageSource class.
+- Change examples/solar_meridian.py to examples/load_from_file.py to better highlight the purpose of that example.